 The project is being commissioned to enrich the new development and enhance the public space provided through the scheme.
 The focus for the artwork is to be the shared communal spaces and clear, legible routes through the development.

-As the appointed artist Tom is developing a series of artworks, which enhances the setting for the new residential development on the former depot site, referencing the distinctive context of Mill Road.
+As the appointed artist Tom developed a series of artworks to enhance the setting for the new residential development on the former depot site, referencing the distinctive context of Mill Road.

 For information about the wider strategy and ambitions of the scheme please visit the main project website: